Tips for labor coaches

-- Your mp3 player and headphones or small speakers
+- Your music player and headphones or small speakers

 - A change of clothes

+It may take a long time for the baby to be born.
 Be prepared to wait.
 Labor and delivery can be a long process.
 Be patient.
-You may have to wait a long time for the baby to be born.

 - Be an advocate.
-There may be times when the mom needs something from the doctor or nurses.
+There may be times when the mother needs something from the doctors or nurses.
 She may need for you to speak up for her.

 - Make decisions.
-At times you will have to make decisions for the mom.
-For example, if she is severe pain and can't speak for herself, you may decide it is time to find a nurse or doctor who can help.
+At times you will have to make decisions for the mother.
+For example, if she is in severe pain and can't speak for herself, you may decide it is time to find a nurse or doctor who can help.

-- Encourage the mom.
+- Encourage the mother.
 Labor is hard work.
 You can cheer her on and let her know that she is doing a good job.

-- Remember, just having you there will mean so much to her.
+- Remember, just having you there will mean so much to the mother.
 Having a child is a very emotional journey.
-You can help her just by being there every step of the way!
+You are being helpful by just being there every step of the way.